Sago Palm (Cycas revoluta) Indoor Care, Propagation and Common Growing Issues

 Average warmth of 18-270C with a minimum of 100C is ideal for Sago Palm.
 It is tolerant to cold temperatures provided the ground is dry.

-Average room humidity is ideal for Sago Palm.
-It has no need for high humidity.
+Average humidity of 50-55% is ideal for this plant.
+It has no need for extra humidity.
 Mist the leaves occasionally and wash them by splashing water from a hose or a spray bottle to minimize pests infestation.

 Fertilizer